 STRESS: YOUR ENEMY OR FRIEND?

-However, there are a large number of players out there, both tournament players and recreational players, who cannot handle the stress of competitive tennis.
+However, there is a large number of players out there, both tournament players and recreational players, who struggle to handle the stress of competitive tennis.

 Most of their anxiety comes from them attempting to play at a level they know they can play at, but constantly coming up short and letting themselves down by making silly unforced errors.
 Playing tennis to them is more like a type of mental torture!